Orrin-Manning/WSL-Guide/README.md

-# Normie's Guide for Linux Within Windows with WSL
+# Normie's Guide to Installing Linux Within Windows with WSL

 ## Introduction